 She has already written for The News on Sunday, Herald.
 She worked as freelance journalist in Aljazeera English.
-She is currently the 2019-2020 Finberg Fellow at Human Rights Watch in New York City.
+Currently, she is the 2019-2020 Finberg Fellow at Human Rights Watch in New York City.
 She is a freelance journalist and a contributing editor at Naya Daur.
-She was research assistant at LUMS Department of Humanities and Social Sciences from Jan 2010 – May 2011 Lahore, Pakistan.
+From Jan 2010 – May 2011 she was research assistant at LUMS Department of Humanities and Social Sciences Lahore, Pakistan.
 Her work focused on human rights, gender inequality, sexual harassment, ethnic and racial issues.

 Reviews on The Tallest Woman a Short Story

 The short story “The Tallest Woman” is prize winning short story (Zeenat Haroon Rashid’s writing competition).
 Written by Maham Javaid and published on 22nd December, 2019 in Dawn.
 Her short story was selected from near 500 short stories received from different authors in the 2019 competition.

 It is a fiction’s story about a girl that was living in a town and growing taller and taller.
 The basic theme of the story is social mobility, initially unacceptable things (being too much tall) brought problems and misery.
 But, later same things (being too much tall) brought power and happiness.

 The plot progress slowly towards the climax.
 Before, climax she and her mother faced many social and feminist issues.
 And climax (Surgeon’s attempt to sexual harassment of Zainab) is the biggest issue.
 But, it brings transition from sadness to happiness, isolation and loneliness to popularity.